Service & Support

 John Stocks joined the Jamison team in September of 2018 as Vice President Retail / Food Service Solutions.
 He is based out of his office in Texas.
 John brings 30 years of industry experience from construction, installations, manufacturing, operations, business management and sales.
 He and wife Glenda were married in 1981 and are blessed with 2 children and 1 grandchild.
 John and his family founded the Kaufman County Christian Center in Texas.
 Faith, Family and Friends are the connecting points at KCCC.
 John’s business experience is driven by defining customer opportunities and bringing sustainable solutions.

 Maria Elena Urrutia

 Matt Wyskiel is a 5th generation Jamison and has been on the company’s board since 1996.
 He serves as Vice Chairman and is also Chairman of the Pension Committee where his expertise in investments is especially valuable.
 He is a graduate of Williams College and also has an MBA from New York University’s Leonard N. Stern School of Business.
 He worked for KPMG Peat Marwick and Bankers Trust in New York before returning to his home town of Baltimore to be a Vice President, Institutional Asset Management for Mercantile Bank.
 In 2007 he founded Skill Capital Management, a money management firm.
-He is heavily involved in a number of Baltimore civic and charitable organizations including serving as Chairman of the Board of Children’s Scholarship Fund Baltimore.
-He has also been involved in mentoring several young male athletes at Baltimore City College high school and Patterson high school to aid them in their academic pursuits and help them get scholarships to colleges around the country.
+He is heavily involved in a number of Baltimore civic and charitable organizations including currently being on the Board of Next One Up and on the Investment Committee of the Baltimore Community Foundation and serving as past Chairman of the Board of Children's Scholarship Fund Baltimore.
+Over the years, he has mentored numerous male student athletes, most of whom attended various Baltimore City Public High Schools.
+He also enjoys being happily married and being a parent to his daughter and son.